USAF PILOT TRAINING CLASS 55-INDIA

 The Hotel has a different way of costing the event.
 The Siena room will cost $3000 for the three days of our event (plus tax etc.).
 This expense will be offset by whatever amount we have them provide via catering .
 To this end, our early plans are for the Hotel to provide Lemonade, soft drinks, water and some snacks the afternoon of arrival day.
 On Wed and Thurs, we plan on having them stock the hospitality room with Coffee, Fruit Juice, muffins, Danish pastries, cinnamon rolls etc. We will also have the soft drinks etc. that was provided on Tues.
 Thursday will be the same as Wed.
 NOTE: we have no plans for booze.
 If you want some, bring your own or get it in Vegas.

-will attend) To minimize stress and ennui, it would be helpful if as many
+minimize stress and ennui, it would be helpful if as many as possible would

 To help you in checking out the facility, Check the Hotel website: http://www.tuscanylv.com/an excellent site which will permit you to check the rooms, the hospitality suite, the balcony etc. Hotel The hotel has reserved 20 rooms for the group (many more are available) The rate is $69 for the group for Sunday through Thursday.
 If you wish to stay longer Friday and Saturday would be $129.
 They also have very nice two bedroom suites for those who may have family attending.